Masterforce Upgrades Brushless Circular Saw with Boost Package

 - LED light has a pre-light and afterglow

 Masterforce Boost Cordless Circular Saw Price

-The regular price on this saw is $159.99 as a bare tool and, at the moment, there aren’t any kit options available.
-However, if you’re on the Menards mail-in rebate train, we’ve seen it as low as $142.39.
-The Boost upgrade is only $10 more than the standard brushless circular saw.
+The regular price on this saw is $156.95 as a bare tool and, at the moment, there aren’t any kit options available.
+However, if you’re on the Menards mail-in rebate train, we’ve seen it as low as $139.69.

 The Bottom Line

-The Masterforce Boost circular saw quietly sits in a favorable position without much competition as a brushless 7-1/4″ model in the sub-$200 price range.
-While it doesn’t really “wow” us the way some of the ultra-premium models do, it doesn’t disappoint us, either.
-It has a solid design and feature set to go with the performance we saw from the top Pro models just a couple of years ago.
+The Masterforce Boost circular saw quietly sits in a favorable position without much competition as a brushless 7 1/4-inch model in the sub-$200 price range.
+While it’s not designed to compete with high-dollar premium saws, it has a solid design and feature set to go with performance that’s perfectly capable of handling all of your circular saw cuts.

 Check out the entire Masterforce lineup by clicking here.

 - Power Source: Masterforce Boost 20V

 - Warranty: 3 years